williamkeller/advent-of-code-2020/devlog.md

 puzzle solvers to a worker task, to keep from killing the GUI thread.

 Or do a rust version.
 That might be fun too.

+## Day 03

+Fairly simple puzzle.
+I made a dumb error that cost me several minutes.

+I also lost some time switching between test data and real data.
+I think I'm going to set up a second data file for test data, and then pass the file name into the solvers.